tannerdolby/tannerdolby/README.md

-# Hi there, I'm Tanner! 👋
+# Hello friends

-A developer, mathematician and designer.
+I like to write code and build fun things.

 📫 You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)